-- CO1: Explain Feminism as a new area of study in literature. - CO2: Enhances their sensibility to appreciate the feelings expressed by the feminists. - CO3: Learn to appreciate the literary theories employed by the feminists to bring gender justice in the society and in literary representation. - CO4: Appreciate the intellectual and literary worth of ideas expressed by the feminists. - CO5: Describe the challenges faced by women in various countries having diverse cultural backgrounds. - CO6: Write down in details the theories of feminism in the works of Shoshana Felman, Elaine Showalter, Toril Moi, and Susie Tharu. - 1.
+- CO3: Appreciate the intellectual and literary worth of ideas expressed by the feminists. - CO4: Write down in details the theories of feminism in the works of Shoshana Felman, Elaine Showalter, Toril Moi, and Susie Tharu. - 1.
 Shoshona Felman: "Women and Madness: The Critical Fallacy" - 2.
 Elaine Showalter: "The Female Tradition" - 3.
-Toril Moi: "Feminist, Female, Feminine" - 4.
-Susie Tharu: "Problems for a Contemporary Theory of Gender"
+Toril Moi: Feminist, Female, Feminine - 4.
+Susie Tharu: Problems for a Contemporary Theory of Gender